NeueDarshan/simple_ConTeXt/README.md

 # Misc

-Completions should play well with others, e.g. the completions provided by the [Unicode​Completion][unicode-​completion] package.
+Completions should play well with others, e.g. the completions provided by the [Unicode​Completion][unicode-completion] package.
 (Although Unicode​Completion is intended for LaTeX, I still find it useful for ConTeXt as many of the command names are the same.)

 [context-introduction]: http://wiki.contextgarden.net/What_is_ConTeXt
 [package-control]:      https://packagecontrol.io